 Ever wonder what books will help you run the best legal practice possible?
 There are a million-and-one books out there on business, law, and the business of law, so how do you know you’re reading the most effective books for lawyers?

 One place to start is to check out what your peers are reading.

-We’ve put together a comprehensive list of the best books for lawyers, including classic picks, recommendations from Clio’s lawyer in residence Joshua Lenon, and recommendations from Clio’s Advocates community.
+We’ve put together a comprehensive list of the best books for lawyers, including classic picks, recommendations from Clio’s lawyer in residence Joshua Lenon, and recommendations from the Clio community.
 It includes a few old favorites, as well as interesting picks you may not have heard of from those in the legal sector.

 Check out our list of the best books for lawyers below, complete with quotes from the legal professionals who recommended them.
 Happy reading!